 Back to the Bridge Climbers … and the getting ready.

 Also a utility belt, handkerchief, hat and radio mike.

 Your camera and video gear, and your mobile phone will be firmly locked away in a secure locker.
 No, you can’t climb with them!
 Hardly seems fair ... but

 They are vital both for you (doing the climbing) and for the people in all that traffic on the Bridge deck below.

 Think of those pedestrians, motorcyclists, bridge workers - even people inside cars and train carriages.
 They really don’t need a lump of your camera gear plunging its way toward them from a great height.

 The good news is that the guides will take photos for you.
 You can buy these at the end of the climb.
 And they give one group photo of your climb - for free.

 Pictured: Climbing ladders and stairs - it doesn't get any tougher than this!

 Take the special Mandarin Climb - where your guide leaders are Mandarin-speaking.
-See our Mandarin Bridge Climb page.
+See our Mandarin Climb page.

 You need to be generally fit and able to climb independently, although the BridgeClimb Sydney team does its best to help everyone.